Philpott-lab/SingleCellMultiOmics_Xenopus/README.md

 ### `data/`

 This folder contains the input data files required to run the R Markdown analysis.
-Only one larger file specifically **data/Xenopus_scATAC_Data_allSublibraries/FragmentFile_filtered_Ascl1_T1_barcodes_cutoff1000.tsv.gz** is not uploaded directly to GitHub but can be downloaded from GEO.
+Only one larger file specifically **data/Xenopus_scATAC_Data_allSublibraries/FragmentFile_filtered_Ascl1_T1_barcodes_cutoff1000.tsv.gz** is not uploaded directly to GitHub but can be doanloaded from Gene Expression Omnibus data repository (GEO) with the accession number **GSE336320** for the multiome snRNA/ATACseq data.

 ## How to use this repository